abishek-ctrl/100-days-of-code/log.md

   Best Time to Buy and Sell Stock

- ### Day 13: May 8, 2023
+ ### Day 14: May 9, 2023

 **Today's Progress**:

-->Attended the Immersion Tests and cleared first round but couldn't clear the second roung.
+->Attended the Immersion Tests and cleared first round but couldn't clear the second round.

 ->Solved Problems:

   Spiral Matrix

+ ### Day 15: May 10, 2023

+**Today's Progress**:

+->Solved Problems:

+  Spiral Matrix II

+  Reshape the Matrix